clibuilder/clibuilder/README.md

 createCommand<{ a: number }, { b: string }>({
   arguments: [{ name: 'arg' }],
   run(args) {
-    args.otherArgs as unknown as string// typed as never this.config.a // number
+    args.otherArgs as unknown as string // typed as never this.config.a // number
     this.b // string
   }